dotnet/docs-maui/docs/user-interface/controls/collectionview/layout.md

 };
 ```

-This code results in a vertical two-column grid, that has a vertical spacing of 20 between items, and a horizontal spacing of 30 between items:
+This code results in a vertical two-column grid that has a vertical spacing of 20 between items and a horizontal spacing of 30 between items:

 :::image type="content" source="media/layout/vertical-grid-spacing.png" alt-text="Screenshot of a CollectionView with grid item spacing.":::